-Human beings are constantly in situations of distraction that can easily lead them out of focus from their duties and responsibilities, which is why Attention Management facilitates the control of neglect in order to generate good quality results that the person wants and needs to achieve.
-Human attention is limited because of the brain, since the brain is the connector that facilitates attention.
+The human attention span is limited because of the brain, since the brain is the connector that facilitates attention.
 It is much more difficult to multitask and get a positive result on all of them or to be completely satisfied with the results.

 Background of Attention Management